zinq7/CollaborationExample030/README.md

 # CollaborationExample030
 Can you fix all the issues?
-GitHub introdcution excersize
+A GitHub introduction exersice!